deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/tilestores.rst

 Tile stores are data sources that provide access to pre-rendered map tiles.
 The common use cases for tile stores are:

 * Provide data for layers in the WMTS
-* Provide data for tile layers in the WMS
+* Provide data for tile layers in the WMS (no on-the-fly reprojection possible on GetMap request)

 The remainder of this chapter describes some relevant terms and the tile store configuration files in detail.
 You can access this configuration level by clicking on the ``tile stores`` link in the administration console.
 The configuration files have to be created or edited in the ``datasources/tile/`` directory of the deegree workspace.